 The tidal portion of the observed sea levels can be removed by using predicted tidal heights.
 The tides at a given site can be modelled using the "Harmonic Analysis" method if a sufficiently long sea level record is available.
 Mathematical techniques such as Fourier spectral analysis or least squares fitting are applied to the recorded tidal heights to deduce their various tidal components.
 These components, or "constituent tides", are represented as an amplitude and a phase.
 These constituents have been given codes, such as "M2" & "S2" which are the two main Lunar and Solar components of the tide.
 The height of the tide for any given time can be calculated by summing the constituent components calculated for that time.
 This height can be subtracted from the observed sea level to produce the "detided" data stream.

 Tide Gauge waveform data can be accessed in the same way as seismic and acoustic data through the following methods:

 CREX is the name of a character code for the representation and exchange of meteorological and other data.

-Tsunami gauge data are stored as day files in CREX format and are available via anonymous ftp from:
+Tsunami gauge data are stored as day files in CREX format and are available via anonymous data from:

 CREX is the name of a character code for the representation and exchange of meteorological and other data, and is defined by the World Meteorological Organization, an agency of the United Nations.